doug-martin/string-extended/README.md

 # string-extended

-`array-extended` is a Javascript library that can be used standalone or incorporated into [`extended`](https://github.com/doug-martin/extended)
+`string-extended` is a Javascript library that can be used standalone or incorporated into [`extended`](https://github.com/doug-martin/extended)

 ```javascript
 var string = require("string-extended");